apache/druid/docs/content/tutorials/cluster.md

 The example cluster above is chosen as a single example out of many possible ways to size a Druid cluster.

 You can choose smaller/larger hardware or less/more servers for your specific needs and constraints.

+If your use case has complex scaling requirements, you can also choose to not co-locate Druid processes (e.g., standalone Historical servers).

 The information in the [basic cluster tuning guide](../operations/basic-cluster-tuning.html) can help with your decision-making process and with sizing your configurations.